This article covers:

 The value input box will also change depending on the type of field selected.

-PPO allows users to set up employee aware filters.
-This means that a filter can be set up for the project or related entity, while using information from the employee entity.
+PPO allows users to set up resource aware filters.
+This means that a filter can be set up for the project or related entity, while using information from the resource entity.

-An example is a user group filter that allows users to only see projects that are assigned to the same department as the users are assigned to on their employee records.
+An example is a user group filter that allows users to only see projects that are assigned to the same department as the users are assigned to on their resource records.

 The user group filter will then look as follows:

-Note: Employee aware filters can only be set up if the same custom list is being used on the two entities involved.
-In the example above, the department field on the project is using the same custom list as the department field on the employee entity.
+Note: Resource aware filters can only be set up if the same custom list is being used on the two entities involved.
+In the example above, the department field on the project is using the same custom list as the department field on the resource entity.

 Filters can also be customised using dates.
 For example, a filter can be applied to the tasks entity to only show tasks that are planned to start within the next set number of days (the number of days can be defined by the user).
 This can specifically be used on the user's home page and will allow the user to focus on only the most relevant tasks and not see all their tasks for all projects, some of which may only be applicable in a couple of months time.